C-Plus-Minus/go-ahead/README.md

 Fancy functions for fashion-conscious gophers missing their lambdas 🎩🍷

 ## How to use it?
+It's really easy:

-It's all straight forward: All functions are placed inside the go-ahead/apply package.
-To use them, simply "apply" a function to your slice and fill the callback skeleton.
+All functions can be found inside the go-ahead/apply package. \
+To use one, just "apply" it to your slice and fill out the callback skeleton.
 ```
 // for practical examples take a look at the tests:
 index := apply.FindIndex(testkit.Set, func(i int, it testkit.Book) bool {